BodiAugustus/ashley_defi/README.md

 #106.
 Passed a UI message component depending on the COURSE_STATE through the KeyPoints component to register depending on each of the 3 states.
 Created isLocked constant and updated Curriculum component prop.
 Created conditional renders for Curriculum component to display different button messages/options depending on state value.

+#107.
+Handled situation when My Courses tab is empty.
+Added to enhanceHook in web3/index.
+Created _isEmpty function there.
+Used to refactor my conditionals in owned.js.
+Owned page still does not show anything when no metamask detected or when metamask is not connected.
+Will fix.